-Experts to discuss fish health after Gold King spill
+Experts to discuss fish health after mine spill

 FARMINGTON — Experts will convene at San Juan College on Monday to discuss the health of local fish populations in the wake of the Gold King Mine spill.